Arnaud Tattevin

-Arnaud Tattevin (born 26 February 2000) is a footballer who plays as a forward for French Championnat National club Borgo.
+Arnaud Abbas Tattevin Tinor (born 26 February 2000) is a footballer who plays as a forward for USL League Two club Vermont Green FC.
 Born in France, he plays for the Central African Republic national team.

 Club career

 In October 2020, Tattevin joined Paris FC.
 On 1 February 2022, he moved to Avranches.
 He joined Borgo in August 2022.
+In February 2025, he joined USL League Two club Vermont Green FC ahead of the 2025 season.

 International career

 Born in France, Tattevin represented France at youth level before switching allegiance to Central African Republic.
 As a youth international of France, he was part of their 2017 UEFA European Under-17 Championship qualification campaign and scored a goal in 7–0 win against Estonia.

 In October 2019, Tattevin was named in Central African Republic squad for a friendly against Niger.
 He debuted with the Central African Republic in a friendly 5–0 loss to Rwanda on 8 June 2021.